palfibeni/KerAzsMB/README.md

 ## How to setup
 ### Wiring in the addon:
 1. Download the scripts and place them inside you Interface/Addons/ folder.
-2. Edit the groups according to yours in the KerAzs_mb.lua.
+2. Edit the tank_list according to the tanks you and your team is using in raids in the KerAzs_mb.lua.
 3. Now you can access the functions in the game with macros like this:
 ```
 /script mage_attack_skull()